Rebates Examined in Study by Jindal School Researcher

 Samir Mamadehussene

 One attractive, often-used tool in a company’s marketing arsenal is to offer rebates, partial refunds that can be redeemed after purchases to entice buyers to choose a specific product.
-Rebates and the strategies behind them were the focus of a recently published article, “Rebates Offered by a Multiproduct Firm,” authored by Dr. Samir Mamadehussene, an assistant professor in the Naveen Jindal School of Management ’s Marketing Area.
+Rebates and the strategies behind them were the focus of a recently published Marketing Science article, “Rebates Offered by a Multiproduct Firm,” authored by Dr. Samir Mamadehussene, an assistant professor in the Naveen Jindal School of Management ’s Marketing Area.

 “The goal of the paper is more to understand how the firms make the decision,” Mamadehussene said of his research paper.
 “What the rebate does is direct different consumers to assorted products.
 That’s the role of the rebate.”